 Important: When you restrict access to users in your VPC, your OpenSearch Service domain is more secure.
 Before you continue, make sure that this resolution aligns with your organization's security requirements.

-Create an Amazon Cognito user pool and identity pool
+Create a Cognito user pool and identity pool

 Complete the following steps: